-The Wild and Scenic Film Festival is coming to Gardiner in September 2017!
-Join us at the Gardiner School for the third annual film festival to support Bear Creek Council’s work.
+The Wild and Scenic Film Festival is coming to Gardiner in September 2018!
+Join us at the Gardiner School for the fourth annual film festival to support Bear Creek Council’s work.
 Buy tickets online, or at the door.
 See you there!

 In February, Bear Creek’s annual Jardine Ski Run attracts cross-country skiers of all abilities to a friendly citizens ski run and meal.
 It’s always interesting to see who will show up with the funniest ski hat or costume.
 For details, watch this space and The Plains Truth, Northern Plains’ newsletter.

 Earth Day 2018.
 Between a highway clean-up along Highway 89 and the community barbecue at Arch Park, we will be busy many days of April 2018.
 Contact us if you want to be involved!

-Bear Creek Council members meet on the third Wednesday of the month (with occasional variations, please see our events calendar).
+Bear Creek Council members meet on the third Monday of the month, with occasional variations.
+Contact us with questions.